mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 ```

 <br />
-#### step 2: add the following code on a file named `.pre-commit-config.yaml` on the folder my code is:
+#### step 2: add the following code on a file named `.pre-commit-config.yaml` on the folder where my code is:

 ```yaml